 Al Gord is a self-taught artist who uses acrylics as his chosen medium.
 He found his way back to painting after a lengthy hiatus from art.
 His work developed as a natural progression from experimenting with different styles, subject matter and techniques.
 He has always loved rock music, from the classic sounds of the late 1960s to the current sounds of today.
 Combining his passion for painting with his affinity for rock music – the songs, the people, the energy, and the stories - has been his inspiration in creating his works of art.

-He has been a featured artist in both Niji Magazine and New York Glamour and he has exhibited his work in shows in Canada, the United States, Australia, Scotland, England, and Italy.
+He has been a featured artist in Niji Magazine, New York Glamour and the G Spot and he has exhibited his work in shows in Canada, the United States, Australia, Scotland, England, and Italy.
 His style is best described as Industrial Renegade Pop Mixology, with a focus on Rock Music Icons inspired by song lyrics.
 His technique and style is unmistakable.
 He draws the viewer into the piece using various contrasting elements which are seamlessly blended together to create a sense of balance in his work, while giving his work an almost three-dimensional quality.
 Inspired by the music of the artist he paints, Al listens to the singer or group throughout the entire painting process to help inspire his work.